Vonage-Community/sample-salesforce-minihack24/README.md

 npm install
 ```

+> Note: Don't worry about any messages regarding funding, audit fixing, updating, or upgrading.
+You can continue to the next step.

 7. Once the dependencies are installed, you can start the tutorial by launching a debugging instance of the project by running this command in the Terminal:

 ```